terascope/teraslice/docs/packages/data-mate/overview.md

 ### toGeoPoint

-`toGeoPoint(input) - Converts the value into a geo-point, if given an array it will convert everything in the array excluding null/undefined values`
+`toGeoPoint(input, context) - Converts the value into a geo-point, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`